Ozgeiscoding/Candy_Crush_Saga_with_Raylib/README.md

 # 🍬 Candy Crush Clone with Raylib

 This project is a **Candy Crush–style game** built in C using the **Raylib** library.
-It includes multiple levels, special candies, sound/music settings, and a scoring system.
+It includes explosion effect, special candies, sound/music settings, and a scoring system.

 ## 🎮 Features